AT&T interview: 5G Evolution, dueling Samsung 5G phones, and data caps explained

 Mansfield: HoloLens is very limited in what it can do.
 What we’re talking about here is complete 3D you can look around.
 It’s very different than what HoloLens does.
 With 5G and edge compute, you now can do that wireless.
 That’s the big deal in enterprise with 5G, you can take things like robotics, manufacturing line, that can take days to reconfigure.
 If you can do all of that wirelessly, and then also have the corresponding ancillary processes and capabilities that come with it, it starts to open up a tremendous opportunity.

-VentureBeat: Why would a company thinking of doing AR headsets en masse across the workforce rather go with 5G than just wait for Wi-Fi 6 or some other high-bandwidth solution that doesn’t require paying a per headset subscription fee to AT&T or somebody else?
+VentureBeat: Why would a company thinking of doing AR headsets en masse across the workforce go with 5G rather than just wait for Wi-Fi 6 or some other high-bandwidth solution that doesn’t require paying a per-headset subscription fee to AT&T or somebody else?

 Mansfield: Some people have been trying to do Wi-Fi-based systems for the better part of a decade or more.
 Sure, they can get bandwidth and low latency, but where they struggle and fail every time is jitter.
 Jitter is not their friend.
 The latest and greatest Wi-Fi systems, with better throughput and with lower latency, take a cellular system — even on LTE, with localized edge compute, and slightly higher latency, the throughput’s pretty similar.
 But much better jitter.